0xSero/partisia-docs/docs/smart-contracts/zk-language-features.md

 This table tracks feature availability, including feature comparison with [the main Rust project](https://www.rust-lang.org/), and some ZkRust specific features mixed in.
 This is not a roadmap.

-Note: Due to the nature of Partisia Blockchain, it might take a while from when a feature is marked as implemented to it being available for usage.
-The steps required are roughly as follows:

-1. Implementation in closed source.
-2. Open-sourcing.
-3. Deployment to Testnet.
-4. Vote and Deployment to Mainnet.

 Legend: ✅ Supported, ✨ Supported and distinct from Rust, ❌ Unsupported

 | Feature        | Status   | Likelyhood of implementation |